lauragualda/eurotour-dwh/README.md

 You can check the dictionary of the variables in each table here: [data_dictionary.pdf](docs/data_dictionary.pdf)

-### DWH technology
+### Tools and Technologies

+#### 1. Why a Data Warehouse and not a Data lake
+In particular for this project, the schema requested by Data Science and Analytics purposes has only structured data with a clear schema, therefore a Data Lake is not a must.

+#### 2. Amazon Redshift
-Amazon Redshift is chosen as staging environment and as cloud Data Warehouse for three reasons:
+Was chosen as staging environment and as cloud Data Warehouse for three reasons:
+- It can be easily queried with industry-standard SQL (Postgres) by Analysts and Data Scientists
 - It can handle all the data transformations required to process raw data into the desired data model and it is highly scalable
 - It's convenient for high volumes of data, as one can add and remove cluster nodes according to the needs with an accessible price

-- It can be easily queried with industry-standard SQL (Postgres)
+#### 3. Python
+The ETL for this project was developed as a proof of concept in the form of Python scripts, since for now, it will be executed only once and is still subject to changes.
+In the future, when we have a better understanding of how often the DWH will be updated and a consolidated version of the pipeline, it makes sense to migrate it to an Airflow dag.

 ### ETL

-The ETL pipeline developed for this project is a proof of concept and was written for now of 3 Python scripts:
+The ETL pipeline consits for now of 4 Python scripts:

   * `sql_queries.py` - Collection of SQL queries to drop, create and insert records into the staging tables and DWH databases
   * `create_tables.py` - Sequential commands to create staging tables and DWH tables
   * `etl.py` - ETL processes that extract raw data from s3, loads into staging tables on Redshift and loads relevant data into the 6 DWH tables (described on the Data Model section)
+  * `data_quality.py`- Data quality checks to be executed after the ETL pipeline to verify that data was inserted correctly into thw DWH tables.

-#### How to execute it
+#### Executing it
 Download or clone this repository and make sure you run the following commands from inside your local directory where you saved it.

 1. Add your AWS key and secret to `dwh.cfg`